 Need-Based Financial Aid Application - Returning Students

-Returning MEM, MF, and DEL-MEM Nicholas School students are invited to apply for financial assistance.
+Returning MEM, MF, and DEL-MEM Nicholas School students are invited to apply for need-based financial assistance.
 In addition to the opportunity to apply for federal financial aid through FAFSA in the form of loans and to be considered for merit-based scholarships, the Nicholas School of the Environment has made available a small pool of funds to support a need-based grant program for returning students who demonstrate the greatest financial need.
 Whereas the federally supported loan programs are not available to non-US citizens or permanent residents, the Nicholas School’s need-based grant program is open to F-1 and J-1 visa holders provided they can supply the necessary documentation to support their application.

 For purposes of the School’s need-based funds, the student is not viewed as financially independent of parents.
 Parental information is used to determine grant eligibility.
 Duke looks at both natural parents for purposes of determining Duke-based financial aid for a student with divorced or separated parents.
 This information is collected each year regardless of age or change in marital status.